Espresso Vs French Press | Comparing two Popular Methods

 On the other hand, Espresso machines are expensive and can cost more than $200 for a basic model to several thousand dollars, depending on the type and features.

-Aside from being affordable, French Press coffeemakers are also portable, which makes them your perfect traveling companion.
+French Press coffee makers are portable devices, which makes them your perfect traveling companion.

-One of the things I really like about French presses is that they can be used wherever you want whether it’s your kitchen, living room, or garden.
+One of the things I really like about French presses is that they can be used wherever you want whether it’s your kitchen, living room, garden, or hiking trips.

 On the other hand, Espresso machines are heavy and confined to one place.
 However, portable Espresso makers are also available to prepare Espresso-like coffee anywhere.